Preetamk97/CPP-Notes/38_Inheritance-Syntax-&-Visibility-Mode.md

 // Base Class
 class Employee {

    public:
       int id;
       float salary;

       Employee(int i, float s){
          id = i;
          salary = s;
       };

+      Employee(){};
-      Employee(){}; // When we create an object of the Programmer class (defined below) - before invoking its own constructor 'Programmer(int i, float s){}' - first the compiler will run the default constructor of the base class Employee 'Employee(){};' - from which the class Programmer is derived -- therefore defining a default constructor is important if we are going to create any subclass of the current class in future.
+      // When we create an object of the Programmer class (defined below) - before invoking its own constructor 'Programmer(int i, float s){}' - first the compiler will run the default constructor of the base class Employee 'Employee(){};' - from which the class Programmer is derived -- therefore defining a default constructor is important if we are going to create any subclass of the current class in future.
 };

 //Derived Class Syntax
 //---------------------

 /*
-class {{derived-class-name}} : {{visibility-mode}} {{base-class-name}}
+class {derived-class-name} : {visibility-mode} {base-class-name}
 {
    // class code
 }